csg-org/CompactConnect/backend/compact-connect/README.md

 - Have someone with suitable permissions in the GitHub organization that hosts this code navigate to the AWS Console for the Deploy account, go to the
   [AWS CodeStar Connections](https://us-east-1.console.aws.amazon.com/codesuite/settings/connections) page and create a connection that grants AWS permission to receive GitHub events.
-Note the identifier of the resulting connection for the next step.
+Note the ARN of the resulting connection for the next step.
+- Create a new Route53 hosted zone for the domain name you plan to use for the app in each of the production AWS account and the test AWS account.
+See [About Route53 hosted zones](#about-route53-hosted-zones) below for more detail.
-- Copy the `cdk.context.example.json` file to `cdk.context.json` and update accounts and other identifiers, including the Code Star connection you just had created to match the identifiers for your actual accounts and resources.
+- Copy the `cdk.context.production-example.json` file to `cdk.context.json` and update accounts and other identifiers, including the Code Star connection you just had created to match the identifiers for your actual accounts and resources.
 - With the [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), set up your local machine to authenticate against the Deploy account as an administrator.
 - Run the `bin/put_ssm_context.sh` script to push relevant content from your `cdk.context.json` script into an SSM